conveyal/analyst-server/docs/cluster.md

 If `destinationPointsetId` is not null, accessibility histograms should be calculated and included in the resultset, which can be serialized using standard Jackson object serialization.
 Times should be included if `includeTimes` is true.
-If `destinationPointsetId` is null, accessibility histograms and times obviously cannot be calculated, but isochrones spaced five minutes apart up to 120 minutes should be generated and serialized as GeoJSON.
+If `destinationPointsetId` is null, accessibility histograms and times obviously cannot be calculated, but isochrones spaced five minutes apart up to 120 minutes should be generated and serialized as GeoJSON FeatureCollections.

 These requests are serialized to JSON placed into SQS queues following the naming schemes described in the cluster spec.
 Once  a worker receives a job, it is expected to process it, save the results to S3, and place a small JSON message in